 So how much can you make from a parked domain?

-To get started with buying domains, we recommend using one of the best domain registrars, like GoDaddy, Bluehost, or Porkbun.
+To get started buying domains, we recommend registering through one of the best domain registrars, like GoDaddy, Bluehost, or Porkbun, and then listing promising names on a marketplace with escrow for safe payments.

 Domain Parking Services